jwpleow/opencv_calibration/readme.md

 Printed https://github.com/opencv/opencv/blob/master/modules/calib3d/doc/pics/checkerboard_radon.png
 ```

-If doing offline calibration - see format from `generate_calib_xml.py`

 ## Live Calibration
 Uses cv::VideoCapture - the current string used assumes the camera feed is a UDP feed on port 5000 from GStreamer: